nuzulul/p2p.js/README.md

 * ✅ WebRTC auto matchmaking
 * ✅ No server required
 * ✅ Simple API
+* ✅ ESM support

 ## How does it works?

-This module manage WebRTC matchmaking automatically via established public WebTorrent protocol as signalling transport.
+This module manage WebRTC matchmaking automatically via established public WebTorrent protocol as signaling transport then provides video, audio and data channel.
 Take a look at the [signalingserver.js](https://github.com/nuzulul/signalingserver.js) for more information.

 ## Ideas